stamtech/basicApi/README.md

 ## Deployment

-the deployment is linked to master branch, its use aws code pipeline, code build, and elastic beanstalk
+the deployment is linked to master branch with github hooks, it uses aws code pipeline, code build, and elastic beanstalk

 ## License